-During June 2020, chlorotic ringspot symptoms were observed on Giant Lilyturf Liriope spp., cv.
+During June 2020, chlorotic flecks and ringspot patterns of unknown etiology were observed on Giant Lilyturf Liriope spp., cv.
 ‘Gigantea’ in a landscape of Leon County, Florida (Fig. 1).
 Liriope belong to a group of plants in the family Asparagaceae, subfamily Nolinoidaea, comprised of grass-like monocotyledonous liliod plants native to southeastern Asia (Chase et al. 2009, Meng et al. 2021).
 Liriope and the closely related Ophiopogon (Asparagaceae: Nolinoidaea) are considered the most important ground cover plant in the southeastern United States (Mcharo et al. 2003).
 Viral infections of suspected leaf samples were initially tested at the Plant Disease Diagnostic Clinic at the North Florida Research and Education Center (NFREC) in Quincy, FL.
 All the samples were tested with one step conventional RT-PCR, and were found negative for begomovirus, carlavirus, potyvirus, tospovirus, cucumber mosaic virus and tobacco mosaic virus.
 As initial diagnostics were inconclusive, samples were taken of putatively infected plants with ringspot symptoms during July and August of 2020.
 Leaves were taken from Liriope spp. and Ophiopogon spp., as well as the Aspidistra elatior Blume (Asparagaceae: Nolinoidaea), nearby, which appeared sickly and chlorotic (Fig. 2).
 Plant materials were sent to the Florida Department of Agriculture and Consumer Services (FDACS) for identification.
 The FDACS determined that the pathogen was OFV using previously published primers and methods to conduct RT-PCR and Sanger sequencing (Kubo et al. 2009b, Kubo et al. 2009a, Ramos-González et al. 2015).
-OFV Orchid strain 1, (OFV-Orc1), was identified following the methods described in Kondo et al. (2017).
+The identity of the virus was verified as OFV Orchid strain 1, (OFV-Orc1), following the methods described in Kondo et al. (2017).
 Nucleotide sequencing shared 98% nucleotide identity with the OFV-isolates So (Accession No. AB244418) and Br (Accession No. MK522807), which belong to orchid subgroup I (Kondo et al. 2006, 2017).
 These samples from FDACS were subsequently retested by the USDA-APHIS-PPQ S&T Beltsville laboratory, in conjunction with tests of fresh samples from both Alachua and Leon counties.
-The USDA used RT-PCR, RT-qPCR, and HTS to reconfirm the presence of OFV.
-Conventional RT-PCR with Generic R2-Dicho-GF and R2-Dicho-GR primers amplifed ~800 nt of L-gene (RNA2) amplicon (Roy et al. 2020), and OFV-Orc1 and OFV-Orc2 were detected in both O. intermedius and A. elatior from Leon County (Kondo et al. 2017) (GenBank Accession Numbers: MZ852004, MZ852005 MZ852006, and MZ852007).
-OFV-Orc1 and OFV-Orc2 share 99% nucleotide sequence identity with their RNA2 genome wheras 90% nt sequence identity was found between these two reassortment strains.

-HTS reaffirmed the presence of OFV-Orc1 and OFV-Orc2 in Leon and Alachua counties (Table 1).
-HTS results from Leon County revealed that L. muscari were coinfected with both OFV-Orc1 and OFV-Orc2, while A. elatior were solely infected with OFV-Orc1.
-HTS of L. muscari from Alachua County revealed infections with OFV-Orc2 (GenBank Accession MZ852006).
+The USDA used RT-PCR, RT-qPCR, and High Throughput Sequencing (HTS) to reconfirm the presence of OFV.
+Conventional RT-PCR with Generic R2-Dicho-GF and R2-Dicho-GR primers amplified ~800 nt amplicons of the L-gene (RNA2) (Roy et al. 2020), to detect both OFV-Orc1 and OFV-Orc2 in O. intermedius and A. elatior from Leon County (Kondo et al. 2017) (GenBank Accession Numbers: MZ852004, MZ852005 MZ852006, and MZ852007).
+99% nucleotide sequence identity is shared between OFV-Orc1 and OFV-Orc2 for the RNA2 genome, whereas 90% sequence identity was found between these two reassortment strains.
+The presence of OFV-Orc1 and OFV-Orc2 in Leon and Alachua counties was reaffirmed with HTS data (Table 1): Analysis of HTS data from Leon County found that the symptomatic L. muscari were coinfected with both OFV-Orc1 and OFV-Orc2, while the symptomatic A. elatior were solely infected with OFV-Orc1.
+Sequence data of symptomatic L. muscari from Alachua County revealed infections with OFV-Orc2 (GenBank Accession MZ852006).
 After the initial identification by FDACS of OFV-Orc, mite samples were collected from symptomatic Asparagaceae in Leon County.
 Most mites collected were Tenuipalpid mites (flat mites or false spider mites), a pest of ornamental plants, some of which are known to act as vectors for plant viruses (Childers et al. 2003, Childers and Rodrigues 2011).

 Mite Description